 Well, Mother’s Day is sneaking up on us once again.
 Whether you and mum get along or not, if you run a business, Mother’s Day is a great opportunity to make some sales.
 Don’t believe me?
-Well, my mum didn’t raise no liar!
 The proof is in the stats:

-According to MuchNeeded, 60% of Brits spent money for Mother’s Day in 2018.
-I think it's safe to assume that the other 40% either hate their mums or made a macaroni picture frame for free.
+According to MuchNeeded, 60% of Brits bought something for Mother’s Day in 2018.
+I think it would be safe to assume that the other 40% either hate their mums or made a macaroni picture frame for free.

 As a business owner, you most definitely want a piece of that action.
 Here are some tips to market your shop leading up to Mother’s Day.